be-thomas/be-thomas/README.md

 \
 **🎮 Game Developer | 💻 Full Stack Developer**

-I'm a passionate programmer who enjoys facing challenges every now & then.
+I'm a passionate programmer who enjoys facing challenges every now & then.<br />
-Some times I like to "Re-invent the wheel", just to learn how things work internally.
+Some times I like to "Re-invent the wheel", just to learn how things work internally. <br />
 In my free time, I go through Open Source repositories to suggest improvements/bugs.